e4z9/binutils/README.md

 Runs `chrpath -l` and parses its output.
 You need to have `chrpath` installed.

 ##### Building
-The easiest is to install [Haskell Platform](https://www.haskell.org/platform/) and run `cabal build` in the source directory.
-The resulting binary is located at `dist/build/lrpath/lrpath`.
+The easiest is to install [Stack](https://www.haskellstack.org/) and run `stack build` in the source directory.
+The resulting binary can be run with `stack exec lrpath`, or installed with `stack install`.